 On December 19, 2017, the Company entered into a definitive agreement (the "Agreement") with Hill Top Security, Inc. ("HTSI").
 On February 14, 2018, the Company acquired 25% of HTSI which constituted a fundamental change of the Company within the policies of the CSE.
 On June 12, 2018, the Company acquired a further 24% of HTSI through the issuance of 420,000 common shares and 4,913,666 convertible common shares (Notes 4 and 9).
-During the period from June 12, 2018 to September 30, 2018, the Company was a technology company engaged primarily in the development of cyber security and cryptocurrency software.
-Effective October 1, 2018, the Company determined that HTSI was essentially inactive and that it no longer had control over HTSI.
-Accordingly, the Company wrote off its investment in HTSI and accounted for the reversal of the reverse take-over transaction as a discontinuance of operations.
+During the period from June 12, 2018 to ', 2018, the Company was a technology company engaged primarily in the development of cyber security and cryptocurrency software.
+Effective October 1, 2018, the Company wrote off its investment in HTSI and accounted for the reversal of the reverse take-over transaction as a discontinuance of operations.
 The Company is now in the process of searching for a new business opportunity.

-Annual Highlights
+Quarterly Highlights

 Effective October 1, 2018, the Company determined that HTSI had virtually ceased its business operations and the company was essentially inactive.
+As a result of this, the Company will continue to seek new business opportunities and additional financing.